kumarchy/FullStack-Attendance-System/README.md

   - Capture images using the webcam
 2. Train the model using the "Train" button.
 3. Use the "Take Attendance" button to start the attendance process.
+4. Download attendance records in CSV format using the "Download Attendance" button.

 ## 🌐 API Endpoints

 - POST /collect_images: Upload student images for training
 - POST /train_model: Train the face recognition model
 - POST /take_attendance: Initiate the attendance taking process
+- GET /download_attendance: Download the attendance records as a CSV file
+-
 ## 🔮 Future Enhancements

 - Develop a mobile app for on-the-go attendance marking